Forest - Hunting Strength

 “Nanik is the finest of all of my daughters.”

-“I will accept no ordinary man to marry her.”
+“I will accept no ordinary man to marry her,” he says, pounding my chest again.

 The time of mating for me is a year away.